Last Updated on April 12, 2021 by Dani

 You have two choices when you buy an Oyster Card: you can buy a daily or weekly travel card, or you can simply add money to the card.
 That way, the ‘pay as you go’ version, is cheaper if you don’t plan to take a lot of trips during the day (but if you are staying not right in Central London, it’s very likely that you’ll be using public transportation every day).
 With the Pay As You Go version you’ll pay only £2.40 per ride instead of the full £4.90 fare for a single ticket.

 If you opt for the Pay As You Go option, your daily fare will be capped at £7.20 (in Zone 1 & 2, Central London), which is the price of a day ticket.
 A day is counted until 3am the next morning, by the way.
 If you’re wondering how much money to put on your card: £20 will usually cover a return journey from Heathrow plus travel around Central London for one 1 or 2 days.
 If you are planning to stay for 3 to 4 days, put £30 on the card.
 If your card runs out, you can always put more on it.
-If you’re spending an entire week in London, your cheapest option is the 7-day travel card (£32.10 vs. £44.80 for 7 daily travel cards).
+If you’re spending an entire week in London, your cheapest option is the 7-day travel card (£36.10 for zone 1 and 2).

 If you don’t want to get an Oyster card, it is still possible to buy (paper) travel cards – they are considerably more expensive though, with £12 for a day pass (compared to the £6.40 cap off with an Oyster Card).
 If you’re a late riser, opt for a off-peak travel card, which is cheaper than a normal travel card but only allows you to travel after 9.30am, however there isn’t a difference in all travel cards – for example you pay the same price for an off-peak card in Zone 1, but if you stay further outside and need a travel card that reaches until Zone 5, it does make a £5 difference.
 You can find all the current London transportation fares in this table.